opiopan/rcstick-f/README.md

 Or using USB dongle that convert PPM signal to USB HID device, such as [these products](https://www.ebay.com/sch/i.html?_nkw=RC+simulator+USB+dongle+cable&_sacat=0&LH_TitleDesc=0&_osacat=0&_odkw=rc+simulator+usb+dongle), is also popular.<br>
 The advantages of these PPM signal based solution are inexpencive and compatibe with many transmitter products.
 The most disadvantages is that the cable between  a transmitter and PC is very annoying.

-On the other hand, in recent years the products, that behave wireless RF receiver and USB HID device, have appeared in the world.
+On the other hand, in recent years, the products that behave wireless RF receiver and USB HID device have appeared in the world.
 For example, [SPEKTRUM WS1000](https://www.spektrumrc.com/Products/Default.aspx?ProdID=SPMWS1000) for DSM2/DSMX protocol or [FrSky XSR-SIM](https://www.frsky-rc.com/product/xsr-sim/) for FrSky protocol.<br>
 These products are designed for a specific protocol.
 So comatibility is lower than the PPM signal based solution.
 However, users can enjoy highly convenience due to wireless connection.<br>
 In addition, that is more responsive and higher precision than the PPM signale based solution since there is no unnecessary data conversion such as ADC data to PPM.

-The reason why I determined to start this project is that I could'nt find a such kind of device supported Futaba RC protocol.<br>
+The reason why I determined to start this project is that I could'nt find a such kind of wireless device supported Futaba RC protocol.<br>

 <p align="center">
 <img alt="demo" src="https://raw.githubusercontent.com/wiki/opiopan/rcstick-f/images/demo.gif">